JSON Formatter & Validator

 Why should I format JSON?

 Formatted JSON is easier to read and debug.
-Proper indentation helps you understand the structure of nested objects and arrays, making it easier to spot errors or find specific values.
+Proper indentation helps you understand the structure of nested objects and arrays.

 How is my data handled?